 This process encourages mastery, buy-in, and camaraderie.
 Another key is to use all the resources you receive from your vendor: how-to guides, manuals, videos, or even better, in-person training sessions.

 Your team needs a place to submit its feedback, and it needs to be taken seriously.
 Set up a process for addressing concerns, bugs, or any other issues.
 You should always have your finger on the pulse of whether the solution is really working for your team — and if it’s not, you’ll be able to optimize or make a different choice.

 Implementing a change can be difficult, so be sure to reinforce it.
 Offer praise for using the new technology, and highlight team members’ successes that were impacted by it.

 If someone figures out a way to optimize the technology or some component of it, encourage them to present it to others.
 Continually show people that this new technology benefits them.

 Taking all these steps won’t happen overnight, so pick a few to start with, and implement them fully.
 The point is to make it as easy as possible for your team to optimize new technologies so you don’t have to start the process over in a few months.

+There’s also an added benefit to using great buy-in methods: It fosters a dealership culture of innovation and creativity.
 Adaptability is a key component to business success, and when your dealership team is empowered to voice feedback and implement the tools for change, staying ahead of the curve becomes second nature.